© Copyright Robert Cole 1998 - No copying or distributing -Note: Missing graphics

 RAI HADA has JI-NIE and CHIKEI.

-A quiet serenity is acheived in its SOSHU GUNOME within NOTARE undualations.
+A quiet serenity is achieved in its SOSHU GUNOME within NOTARE undulations.
 NIOI-GUCHI is FUKAi with KO-NIE.
-SUNAGASHI brushes while KINSUJI enscribes.
+SUNAGASHI brushes while KINSUJI inscribes.

 Many mounted: two MEKUGI-ANA, several filled.
 Straight falling NAKAGO is signed at the bottom: